monsoonmaelstrom/book2/book2.md

 “Were you able to find out anything about Reese?”
 I ask Giorgi.

-“Michael didn’t say so, but I very much got the impression that Reese is with Alexandria.”
+“Michael didn’t say so, but I very much got the impression Reese is with Alexandria.”

 I sigh, rubbing a hand over my face and pushing my hair back.
 If I’d only been more patient, more careful all of this could have been avoided.
 Gavin was right.
 I’m the one to blame for all of this.